 For tire changing instructions, see the Chassis Operator's Manual.
-Your motor home is equipped with premium-grade truck-type tires.
-Under normal circumstances thousands of miles of trouble-free service.
+Your motor home is equipped with premiumgrade truck-type tires.
+Under normal circumstances and with proper tire maintenance, you should receive thousands of miles of trouble-free service.

 Note: Changing a flat tire is best done by a skilled person with the necessary equipment.
 Your fully-loaded motor home is very heavy.
 Therefore, each wheel lug nut is torqued to a factory recommended setting, making the lug nuts extremely difficult to remove.
 In addition, each tire and wheel weighs approximately 90 pounds and is difficult to handle.